-One of the longest running regional supporters group, the Norfolk Hornets are still going strong as a subgroup of the EA Horns, having first been set up in the late 1990’s.
+One of the longest running regional supporters' groups, the Norfolk Hornets are still going strong as a sub-group of the EA Horns, having first been set up in the late 1990s.
 Regular meetings are arranged around the Norwich area and the group travel together to both away days and home games.
 Laura Brown is the main point of contact, email Norfolkhornets@outlook.com for more details.

 North West Hornets

 The north-west Hornets group currently has members in Cheshire, Lancashire, Merseyside, West Yorks and North Wales.
 The group organise tickets, travel and pubs to meet in for games in the North West, Yorkshire & the Midlands as well as for trips down to the Vic.